Studying and training to be an allied health professional

 - Recruiting for values Expand / Collapse

-If you’re applying for a university programme leading to a role providing NHS healthcare, you’ll be asked to show how you think the NHS values would apply in your everyday work.
+If you’re applying for an apprenticeship or a university programme leading to a role providing NHS healthcare, you’ll be asked to show how you think the NHS values would apply in your everyday work.

 - Your training as an AHP Expand / Collapse